sevvalyucel/sevvalyucel/README.md

-- 👋 Hi, I’m Şevval
+- Hi, I’m Şevval.
-- 👀I'm a Computer Engineering student at Erciyes University.
+- I'm a Computer Engineering student at Erciyes University.

 <!---
 lotusdalek/lotusdalek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.